 - Eat a salad for one meal each day.
 Watch out for salad dressings.
 High-fat dressings include cream-based sauces, butter, and sour cream.
 Some restaurant salads are covered in a dressing that may contain up to 1,000 calories!
 Ask for your dressing on the side and then use it sparingly ~ 2 tablespoons is usually enough.
 Be sparing in your use of salad toppings like croutons, cheese and bacon bits.

 - Try to eat 5-6 small meals throughout the day.
 This will give you a constant source of “fuel” for energy.
 Healthy snacks include string cheese, yogurt, popcorn, and veggies with salsa.

 - Try to avoid vending machines.
 If you are truly hungry, healthy choices include baked chips, unsalted nuts, animal crackers, cheese sticks, yogurt, fresh fruits and vegetables, pretzels, some granola bars.

 - Be cautious about late night snacking.
 Sometimes those snacks have as many calories as a whole meal!
-When you eat close to bedtime, there’s little chance for you to burn the calories which get stored as fat, which leads to those unwanted extra pounds.
+When you eat close to bedtime, there’s little chance for you to burn the calories which get stored as fat, which leads to unwanted extra pounds.
 Try having a glass of water or a piece of fruit when you’re hungry late at night.

 - Watch out for pizza – usually high in fat, calories and simple carbohydrates.
-Try ordering vegetable toppings instead of extra cheese or fatty meats.
+Try ordering vegetable toppings instead of extra cheese or meats.
 Remember a serving of pizza is one slice!